 Bill 148: Ontario’s Fair Workplaces & Better Jobs Planpassed November 22, 2017

-OFFSETS: At this time, the Ontario government has announced only two offsets to assist business in making the transition to the new minimum wage or any of the other changes.
+Offsets are designed to assist business in making the transition to the new minimum wage or any of the other changes.

 - Ontario will cut its corporate tax rate on the first $500,000 of profits to 3.5 per cent effective Jan.
 1, down from the current level of 4.5 per cent, and